groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/page-layout.md

 ## Convert from page layout formats

 With [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) you can easily convert a page layout file format into another file format.
-For example, the TEX to PDF conversion code snippet will look like this:
+For example, the TEX to PDF conversion code snippet looks like this:

 ```csharp
 // Load the source TEX file